wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     Section 38(2): amended, on 1 February 2002, by [section 42(b)][326] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

-    Section 38(4): substituted, on 1 July 1994, by section 4 of the Matrimonial Property Amendment Act 1994 (1994 No 45).
+    Section 38(4): replaced, on 1 July 1994, by section 4 of the Matrimonial Property Amendment Act 1994 (1994 No 45).

-    Section 38(4)(b): substituted, on 3 June 1998, by section 3 of the Matrimonial Property Amendment Act 1998 (1998 No 54).
+    Section 38(4)(b): replaced, on 3 June 1998, by section 3 of the Matrimonial Property Amendment Act 1998 (1998 No 54).

 #### Appeals